 Knit 15 rnds in stockinette stitch.
 Slip one st from the third needle to the second needle (33 sts for the top of the foot, 31 sts for the sole).

-Start following the lace pattern chart for instep (worked on first and second needle) on rnd 16.
-Continue knitting in plain stockinette for the sole of foot on the third and fourth needle.
+Next Rnd: Start following the lace pattern chart for instep (worked on first and second needle).
+Continue knitting in plain stockinette for the sole of foot on the third and fourth needles.

 Knit chart rows 1 – 22.